 Many people simply want the fastest route to fat loss or worst still opts for one that worked for someone else.
 There are some individual needs that might not be catered for, similar to the reason Matt rarely lets me drive his car, I have special driving needs 🙂

 Just like choosing a car or mobile phone there are some key components that will likely work for everyone but there are also important nutrition details that will ensure it’s right for you.

 Where possible I avoid an overly prescriptive approach when it comes to coaching and never use the term ‘diet’ as my role is to guide clients towards what will become an optimal nutrition model for them.
 I do this by obtaining a snapshot of their current health and nutrient status, review their lifestyle, consider ethical preferences and their health history.

-We have a similar approach on Fitter 16, we make recommendations and offer tools to guide people to understand and then adapt these healthy principles to fit with their lifestyle, routine and personal preferences.
+We have a similar approach on our transformation plan Fitter 16, we make recommendations and offer tools to guide people to understand and then adapt these healthy principles to fit with their lifestyle, routine and personal preferences.

-So if you’re confused, overwhelmed and trying to figure out the best diet for you here’s 5 key steps to help you kickstart that process:
+So if you’re confused, overwhelmed and trying to figure out the best diet for you here are 5 key steps to help you kickstart that process: